carsoncole/tree-recycle/README.md

 To install on Heroku:

 - Create an account on Heroku.com;
-- Download the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli), which will be used for connecting to, and deploying the application code to Heroku;
+- Download the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli), which will be used for connecting to, and deploying the application code to Heroku from your computer;
 - Install git on your computer;
 - Download the code via git, and change to the code directory:
   ```